Moez Echargui

 Moez Echargui (born 10 January 1993) is a Tunisian tennis player.
-He has a career high ATP singles ranking of world No. 136 achieved in 17 November 2025.
-He also has a career high ATP doubles ranking of No. 362 achieved on 27 May 2019.
+He has a career high ATP singles ranking of world No. 134 achieved on 29 December 2025 and a career high ATP doubles ranking of No. 362 achieved on 27 May 2019.
 He is currently the No. 1 African and No. 1 Tunisian player.

 Echargui represents Tunisia at the Davis Cup where he has a W/L record of 6–7.

 Career

 Echargui qualified for the singles competition at the 2024 Summer Olympics in Paris, after competing in the African Games and claiming the gold earlier in the year.

 At the age of 32 and six months, Echargui won his first ATP Challenger title at the 2025 Porto Open as a qualifier, defeating Francesco Maestrelli and becoming the second oldest first-time champion on the Challenger Tour and the second-ever champion from Tunisia.
-As a result he reached a new career-high singles ranking of world No. 211 on 4 August 2025.
+As a result, he reached a new career-high singles ranking of world No. 211 on 4 August 2025.
 Following an M25 ITF title at home in Monastir, Tunisia he reached the top 200 in the singles rankings on 18 August 2025, becoming the Tunisian No. 1 player.
+And then he went on to win also a Challenger in Hersonissos, making up for a win strikes of 17 consecutive matches.

 In September 2025, Moez Echargui won the biggest title of his career at the Challenger 125 2025 Saint-Tropez Open, defeating alternate Dan Added in straight sets in the final for a second time at a Challenger level.
-As a result he reached the top 150 in the singles rankings on 22 September 2025.
+As a result, he reached the top 150 in the singles rankings on 22 September 2025.

 He made his ATP main draw debut at the 2025 Moselle Open in Metz, the third oldest player to achieve the feat since 1990 (does not include Davis Cup or Olympics), being promoted to start directly into the second round as a lucky loser, replacing second seed Daniil Medvedev.